claralam/pui-hw6/README.md

 Screen Resolution: 3840 x 2160

+NOTE: To get to the features, press the CMU Scotty Tartan Testing Logo on the top left.
+Currently, if you try to go through the log in screen, Chrome marks the website as "deceptive", saying that it detected phishing.

 JavaScript Features

 1. Home Page: Access the logged-in home screen by going to the log-in screen and logging in.